sandhawke/data-sentence/README.md

-The essential insight behind this approach is that conventional well-defined XML, JSON, and RDF formats often have each component (each property, element, attribute, class, token value, etc) defined in one normative sentence or paraphrase (each) in a specification document.
+The essential insight behind this approach is that conventional well-defined XML, JSON, and RDF formats often have each component (each property, element, attribute, class, token value, etc) defined in one normative sentence or paragraph (per term) in a specification document.
 There are often associated examples and background and discussion, but the key is a small bit of text per term.
 If everything is perfectly in sync, that works pretty well.